suit-wg/suit-mti/draft-ietf-suit-mti.md

 ## Use of AES-CTR in Payload Encryption {#aes-ctr-payloads}

 AES-CTR mode with a digest is specified, see {{-ctrcbc}}.
 All of the AES-CTR security considerations in {{-ctrcbc}} apply.
 See {{I-D.ietf-suit-firmware-encryption}} for additional background information.

+# Operational Considerations

+While this document focuses on the cryptographic aspects of manifest processing, several operational and manageability considerations are relevant when deploying these profiles in practice.

+## Profile Support Discovery

+To enable interoperability of the described profiles, it is important for an author to determine which profiles are supported by a device.
+Furthermore, it is also important for the author and the distribution system (see {{Section 3 of I-D.ietf-suit-firmware-encryption}}, to know whether firmware for a particular device or family of devices need to be encrypted and what key distribution mechanism shall be used.
+This can be achieved through:

+- Manual configuration.
+- Device management systems, as described in {{RFC9019}}, which typically maintain metadata about device capabilities and their lifecycle status.
+These systems may use proprietary or standardized management protocols to expose supported features.
+LwM2M {{LwM2M}} is one such standardized protocol.
+- Capability reporting mechanisms, such as those described in {{I-D.ietf-suit-report}}, which define structures that allow a device to communicate supported SUIT features and cryptographic capabilities to a management or attestation entity.

+## Profile Selection and Control

+When a device supports multiple algorithm profiles, it is expected that the SUIT manifest author selects an appropriate profile based on the intended recipient(s).
+The manifest itself indicates which algorithms are used; devices are expected to validate manifests using the supported algorithms.

+Devices do not autonomously choose which profile to apply; rather, they either accept or reject a manifest based on the algorithm profile used.
+There is no protocol-level negotiation of profiles at SUIT manifest processing time.
+Any dynamic profile selection or configuration is expected to occur out-of-band, e.g., via device management.

+## Profile Provisioning and Constraints

+Provisioning for a given profile may include:

+- Installation of trust anchors of acceptable signers.
+- Availability of specific cryptographic libraries or hardware support (e.g., for post-quantum algorithms or AEAD ciphers).
+- Allocation of sufficient storage or compute resources to process manifests using the selected profile.
+- Support for manifest processing capabilities.

+There may be conditions under which switching to a different algorithm profile is not feasible, such as:

+- Lack of hardware support (e.g., no crypto acceleration).
+- Resource limitations on memory-constrained devices (e.g., not enough flash or RAM).
+- Deployment policy constraints or compliance requirements.

+In such cases, a device management or update orchestration system should take these constraints into account when constructing and distributing manifests.

+## Logging and Reporting

+Implementations MAY log failures to process a manifest due to unsupported algorithm profiles or unavailable cryptographic functionality.
+When supported, such events SHOULD be exposed through secure reporting mechanisms, such as those described in {{I-D.ietf-suit-report}}, allowing operators to diagnose update failures or misconfigurations.

 # IANA Considerations {#iana}